A League of Their Own: Kristie Luebbert

 Any opportunities you are looking forward to in the future?

-I help with the Boy Scouts when they need us because my son and husband are actively involved in that organization.
-Glo-bingo and Dream Home Charities, which is part of our real estate association, are some examples.
-We have our Glo-bingo coming up on Sept.
-14, which I will be dedicating a lot of time to the next month.
+My son and husband are actively involved in Boy Scouts, and we have some fund raising coming up that I will be actively involved in to help pay for camp and activities.
+Glo-Bingo, hosted by Dream Home Charities which several of the agents from Dream Home Realty, Inc. are actively involved in, is coming up on Sept.
+14. That will be what a lot of my spare time will be dedicated to for the next month.

 What is one goal in life that you haven’t reached but want to attain?

-Just to be the best I can be.
-I just strive to be a better person each day.
+I just want to step up and do the best I can each day.
 I don’t like to set a boundary for myself.
-I just want to sit back and do the best I can each day.
 That’s what we try to teach our kids.
 Something might not go right but you have to move forward and do something better.